9 Strategies To Master Your Race Day Mindset + Control Pre-Race Anxiety

 #7: Use Mindfulness Techniques

-Mindfulness techniques like meditation, yoga, boxed breathing, other breathwork practices, and progressive muscle relaxation can calm your nervous system, increase your focus, reduce pre-race anxiety, and slow your heart rate.
+Mindfulness techniques and mental strategies, such as meditation, yoga, boxed breathing, deep breathing, and progressive muscle relaxation, can calm your nervous system, increase your focus, reduce pre-race anxiety, and slow your heart rate.

 #8: Control What You Can and Let Go Of the Uncontrollable